Generating Literal and Implied Subquestions to Fact-check Complex Claims: Dataset Collection

 \section{Dataset Collection}

-\paragraph{Claim / Verification Document Collection} We collect political claims and corresponding verification articles from PolitiFact.\footnote{\url{https://www.politifact.com/}} The claims are mainly about the U.S.~political affairs collected from speeches, news stories, press releases, social medias, etc. Each claim is classified as one of six labels: \emph{pants on fire} (most false), \emph{false}, \emph{barely true}, \emph{half-true}, \emph{mostly true}, and \emph{true}.
-We collect the claims from top 50 web pages of for each label, resulting in a total of 6,859 claims.
+\paragraph{Claim / Verification Document Collection} We collect political claims and corresponding verification articles from PolitiFact.\footnote{\url{https://www.politifact.com/}} Each article contains one justification paragraph (see Figure~\ref{fig:pseudo-annot-interface}) which states the most important factors on which the veracity made by the fact-checkers is based.
+Understanding what questions are answered in this paragraph will be the core annotation task.
+Each claim is classified as one of six labels: \emph{pants on fire} (most false), \emph{false}, \emph{barely true}, \emph{half-true}, \emph{mostly true}, and \emph{true}.
+We collect the claims from top 50 PolitiFact pages for each label, resulting in a total of 6,859 claims.